blanklist/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The majority of this project was provided in the lecture section.
 The complications arose when putting multiple pieces together to create the pipeline() function.
 I was able to successfully implement the incremental steps in the earlier cell blocks.
 The pipeline() function then takes those steps and processes the images by leveraging early work.
 The main failing of my implementation is that each image is independent and does not refer to data found in the most recent images.
 If I were to spend more time on this project I would first create a Line() class for both the left and right lines.
 This class would enable me to keep track of the 'state' of both right and left lines and refer to the recent past of those lines in order to inform current measurements and make sanity checks throughout.

+Third submission: I've added sanity checks for lane width and radius.
+The lane width checks width at top, middle, and bottom of lane, calculates the average, and then compares each measurement against that average.
+The result is a check that will ignore frames in which the lane is oddly shaped and/or not rectangular.
+The radius check is less robust, simply checking for extremely large radius measurements on left or right and ignoring those frames.